Structural changes, funding injection sees Gold Coast theme park future secured

 Village also announced a $70 million funding sourced from both existing lenders and the Queensland Treasury Corporation.
 As part of their latest round of loans Village will also be required to raise at least $35 million through shareholder equity.

 The additional facility is currently undrawn however is expected to be utilised to fund VRL's operating and capital expenditure requirements.

 Village Roadshow shareholder announcement, 6 August 2020

 In addition to certainty in day-to-day operations for the foreseeable future, the new financing also means that both Dreamworld and Sea World can press ahead with their hotly anticipated expansion projects.
 In addition to the aforementioned roller coaster at Dreamworld, Sea World have seen their ambitious $50 million 'The New Atlantis' area suffer significant delays and changes in scope both before and since the onset of COVID-19.

 The first piece of the The New Atlantis, Vortex, was due to open in late-2019 but currently sits awaiting commissioning by its German manufacturer Huss.
-Foundation work is well underway for Leviathan which was meant to open in December 2020 but like Dreamworld's Unknown Steel Roller Coaster looks almost certainly to be delayed until 2021 or beyond.
+Foundation work is well underway for Leviathan which was meant to open in December 2020 but like Dreamworld's Steel Taipan looks almost certainly to be delayed until 2021 or beyond.

 Both Village Roadshow and Ardent Leisure are expected to release full financial results for the 2019-20 financial year in coming weeks, which will give key insight into the impacts of COVID-19 on their respective balance sheets and how they each plan to adapt.